smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

     > **NOTE**: <harbor_registry_host> should be `<EMCO Server IP Address>:30003`.

-3. On the EMCO server, download the [scripts,profiles and configmap JSON files](https://github.com/otcshare/edgeapps/tree/master/applications/smart-city-app/emco).
+2. On the EMCO server, download the [scripts,profiles and configmap JSON files](https://github.com/otcshare/edgeapps/tree/master/applications/smart-city-app/emco).

-4. Run the command for the environment setup with success return as below:
+3. Artifacts Preparation for clusters's kubeconfig, smartcity helm charts and other relevant artifacts Run the command for the environment setup with success return as below:
     ```shell
     # cd cli-scripts/
     # ./setup_env.sh -e <EMCO_IP> -d <EDGE_HOST_IP> -c <CLOUD_HOST_IP> -r
     ```

-    > **NOTE**: [SmartCity application](https://github.com/OpenVisualCloud/Smart-City-Sample) secrets need the specific information only accessiable by the edge cluster and the cloud cluster.  `setup_env.sh` will automate it.
-    > **NOTE**: The enviroment setup steps include SmartCity github repo clone, docker images building, helm charts prepration and clusters configuration information preparation.
+    > **NOTE**: EMCO CLI is used in the setup script, and the steps include SmartCity github repo clone, docker images building, helm charts prepration and clusters configuration information preparation...etc.

-5. Run the command for the clusters setup with expected result as below:
+4. Run the command for the clusters setup with expected result as below:
     ```shell
     # cd cli-scripts/
     # ./01_apply.sh